Uniform

 Trousers

-The policy on trousers is the same for either gender; they should be plain black tailored trousers without decoration.
-This means that fashion trousers, chinos, jeans or ‘skinny trousers’, with decorative buttons on the front, exposed zips and studded pockets must not be worn.
+The policy on trousers is the same for all students; trousers should be plain black, tailored and without decoration.
+This means that fashion trousers, chinos, jeans or ‘skinny trousers’ and those with decorative buttons on the front, exposed zips and studded pockets, must not be worn.

 Shirts, jumpers and cardigans

-School shirts for both genders; they should wear plain white long or short sleeved, with a collar buttoning to the neck and tucked in at all times.
-Students should not be wearing a non-school uniform sweat shirt, ‘hoodie’ or similar over their school shirt and tie.
-Only a school cardigan or jumper may be worn over a shirt and tie.
+School shirts are worn by all students; shirts should be plain white, long or short sleeved shirts, with a collar buttoning to the neck and tucked in at all times.
+Students should not be wearing a non-school uniform sweat shirt, ‘hoodie’ or similar top over their school shirt and tie; only a school cardigan or jumper may be worn over a shirt and tie.
 Neither cardigans nor jumpers should be tucked into trousers or skirts.
-Students may wear Larkmead hoodies over their uniform, but they must be removed in all lessons, including P.E.
+Students may wear Larkmead hoodies over their uniform, but they must be removed in all lessons, including PE lessons.
 Hoods should always be down when in a school building.

-Summer Alternative Uniform (Term 5 and 6 only – optional)
+Optional Alternative Summer Uniform (Term 5 and 6 only)

-- Shirts: During terms 5 & 6 students may wear white Larkmead School polo shirts (collar down, may be worn outside of trousers) Alternatively students may continue to wear their normal school shirt and tie
+During Terms 5 and 6, students may wear white Larkmead School polo shirts.
+These must be worn with the collar down but may be worn outside of trousers or skirts.
+Alternatively, students may continue to wear their normal school shirt and tie.

-- Knee-length shorts which are plain black & tailored, may be worn, but not jeans, fashion or sports shorts
+Knee-length shorts, which are plain black and tailored, may also be worn.
+These must not be jeans, fashion or sports shorts.

 Footwear

-Footwear: shoes must be plain black, sturdy and cover the whole foot so that good protection of the foot is guaranteed in subjects like Design & Technology.
+Shoes must be plain black, sturdy and cover the whole foot, so that good protection of the foot is guaranteed in subjects like Design and Technology.
 Trainers, trainers made to look like school shoes, sandals, pumps or canvas shoes are not permitted.
-Boots should not be worn by either girls or boys.
-Plain black socks or tights should be worn by all students
+Boots should not be worn.
+Plain black socks or tights should be worn by all students.

 Skirts and Skirt length

 The school policy on skirts is that they should be black, knee length and without decoration.
-(For guidance purposes skirts should not be a shorter than 4 inches or 10 centimetres above the knee).
-Pencil or tube skirts are not permitted
+For guidance purposes skirts should not be a shorter than four inches or ten centimetres above the knee.
+Pencil or tube skirts are not permitted.

 Coats